Modular PCBA Test System

 In summary Nibe received a complete test system which not only reliably verifies assembled products but also stores, organizes and analyses result data.
 By using modular hardware and software, products can be changed easily in a matter of minuets.
 By outsourcing test development to an experienced team, Nibe saved resources by reducing development time, complexity and system setup time.

-This modular PCB system is currently in use, with Nibe using several stations for PCB testing.
+This modular PCBA system is currently in use, with Nibe using several stations for PCBA testing.

 See more about what Nibe do here.